JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 ## Full example: DEQ for learning MNIST from scratch

-Now let's do a full scale example: training a DEQ to clasify digits of MNIST.
+Now let's do a full scale example: training a DEQ to classify digits of MNIST.
 First we define our DEQ structures:

 <!-- DEQ models cannot vary in input and output size, and that is an active field of research -->